rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

   selfLink: ""
 ```

-There is several key values into this ingresscontroller:
+There are several key values in this ingresscontroller:

-* **Domain**: AWS Route53 wildcard A record *internalapps created and manage automatically by the operator
+* **Domain**: AWS Route53 wildcard A record *internalapps, created and managed automatically by the operator.
-* **endpointPublishingStrategy**: used to publish the ingress controller endpoints to other networks, enable load balancer integrations, etc. LoadBalancerService in our case (AWS) for deploy the ELB.
+* **endpointPublishingStrategy**: used to publish the ingress controller endpoints to other networks, enable load balancer integrations, etc. LoadBalancerService in our case (AWS) to deploy the ELB.
-* **nodePlacement**: NodePlacement describes node scheduling configuration for an ingress controller.
-In our case
-have a matchLabel to deploy the ingress controller only into Workers.
+* **nodePlacement**: describes node scheduling configuration for an ingress controller.
+In our case, it has a matchLabel to deploy the ingress controller only on workers.
-* **routeSelector**: routeSelector is used to filter the set of Routes serviced by the ingress controller.
+* **routeSelector**: used to filter the set of Routes serviced by the ingress controller.
 If unset, the default is no filtering.
-In our case, a label "type: internal" is selected for define these internal routes.
+In our case, the label "type: internal" is selected to define these internal routes.

-For more info, check the [Ingress Operator API](https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go) code that is well documented with the all the possibilities (including those defined above).
+For more info, check the [Ingress Operator API](https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go) code, which is well documented with all the possibilities (including those defined above).

 Apply the ingresscontroller internal yaml: